TokelPlatform/documentation/docs/api/tokens/README.md

 ## tokenv2list

-**tokenv2list [begin-height][end-height]**
+**tokenv2list [json params]**

 The `tokenv2list` method lists all tokens created on Tokel.
-Enter an optional begin and end block height number to search for tokens created between specific block numbers.
+Enter an optional json string to search for tokens created between specific block numbers, search for tokens created by a specific pubkey, or search for tokens created on a specific CC address.

 ### Arguments